christophschubert/christophschubert.github.io/wls.md

 On vacation, Netherlands

--  started reading "AI Superpowers"
+-  started reading "AI Superpowers" by Kai-Fu Lee